KaarleJ/portfolio/README.md

 ## Deployment

-This application will be deployed to Vercel.
+This application is deployed on vercel [here](https://www.kaarlej.com/)

 ## Reproduce